-Ruby works to build community around a renewed sense of awe and wonder in life so that we may connect with our most authentic selves and thrive as we should in harmony with nature.
-Advaya have hosted over 40 events exploring topics from spiritual activism to plastic pollution, sustainable fashion to food waste, alternative economies to animal extinction.
-All events emphasise awareness as the means for evolution and empower individuals to realise their power to create positive change.
-Formats differ depending on the topic and include screenings, workshops, full day immersions, panel discussions, talks, dinners, pilgrimages and retreats.
+Ruby believes in the power of awareness as the means for evolution and empowerment.
+She works to build community around a renewed sense of wonder in life so that we may connect with our most authentic sense of self, and thrive as we should in harmony with nature.
+Ruby has co-facilitated over 70 events with Advaya, exploring topics from spiritual activism to plastic pollution, sustainable fashion to food waste, alternative economies to animal extinction.

 Ruby is happiest when in water and has spent a lot of time beneath sea level over the years, whether teaching scuba diving in the Andaman Islands or training as a Free-diver.
 Before becoming a yoga teacher and activist, Ruby worked in the art world at auction houses, with private collectors and galleries.
-She has an MA with Distinction from the Courtauld Institute, looking at countercultural artistic practices during the dictatorships of South America and Eastern Europe from the death of Stalin to the fall of the Berlin Wall, and another from Edinburgh University looking at ideas around the body and ideal beauty in Renaissance Italy.
+She has an MA in Art and Activism, and one in The Body in Renaissance Art.
 She was part of the 2014 Teacher Training at Triyoga and is currently completing a 4 year advanced teacher training with Colin Dunsmuir working towards becoming a Yoga Therapist.

 Read more: www.advayainitiative.com // www.rubyreedyoga.com // email@example.com